surbhinayak10/Web-Scraping-Projects-/README.md

 Script - Top 24 programming languages.ipynb

-In this project, we are extraxting the data for different programming languages and their respective average annual salary using web scraping like using BeautifulSoup, and request python libraries.
-Also creating visulaization using matplotlib library.
+In this project, we are extracting the data for different programming languages and their respective average annual salary using web scraping like using BeautifulSoup, and request python libraries.
+Also creating visualization using matplotlib library.